Oshyan/edge-city/README.md

 # edge-city
-Organizing Edge City's planning and coding efforts for pop-up village communications, events, coordination, and documentation
+Organizing Edge City's planning and (perhaps) coding efforts to create and integrate tooling for pop-up village communications, events, coordination, and documentation needs